nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Partial matching which would return all valid partial results when users input a field.
     * Pros: More convenient for situations when a user cannot remember a full field.
     * Cons: Results returned may contain many unrelated and undesirable entries (e.g. if searching for a person "Ann", the system would return partial matches "Annabelle", "Annabella", "Anna" etc.)

+### 4.2 Delete feature
+BookCoin supports the deletion of person, venue and booking objects.
+However, since there are dependencies between the different classes (e.g. there is a possibility that a venue is deleted while it still has bookings associated with it), we also had to ensure that a deletion of persons/ venues would also result in a deletion of the corresponding affected bookings.

+#### 4.2.1 Implementation details